Quick overview

 - Training and support: franchisors often provide comprehensive training programs and ongoing support, helping franchisees with everything from operations to marketing.

-- Savings: As part of a larger network, you typically have access to better prices on supplies, equipment and marketing materials due to the collective buying power of the franchise system.
+- Savings: As part of a larger network, you usually have access to better prices on supplies, equipment and marketing materials due to the collective buying power of the franchise system.

 - Marketing and advertising: Many franchises run national or regional marketing campaigns that benefit you as well.
 In addition, you may receive marketing materials and guidance from the franchisor.

-- Territorial exclusivity: Depending on the franchise agreement, you may be granted territorial exclusivity which reduces direct competition from other franchisees of the same brand.
+- Territorial exclusivity: Depending on the franchise agreement, you may be granted territorial exclusivity, reducing direct competition from other franchisees of the same brand.

 - Lower risk: Compared to starting an independent business, franchising is less risky because you are operating under a proven model and brand.